Wishing on The Hellmouth

 Buffy stared out at the midday sun; she wrapped her arms around her waist to fight off the internal chill that had plagued her constantly since her return.

 Closing her eyes, knowing the power of such words on the Hellmouth, she whispered, "I wish I was back in Heaven where I was just me."

 Red eyes peered out from the shadows.
 "Wish granted."

 Dark clouds suddenly rolled in blocking out the sun.
 Lightning bolts streaked across the darkness followed by loud claps of thunder.
-The air became thick as the angry skies forewarned of a coming storm.
+The air thickened as the angry skies forewarned a coming storm.
 The wind picked up, throwing debris about before sweeping it down the streets.

 One lone figure remained frozen.
 Rain slashed down at her, yet she sat unmoving, not even bothering to wipe her face.

 The storm raged on, growing in strength, amassing greater power, until a large funnel cloud appeared.
 It swept downward with a single purpose, to grant a wish.

 D'Hoffryn and his newest charge arrived from Arashmahaar in a heap before the Powers.
 The Vengeance Demon Master quickly rose to his feet, straightened his robes and tried to appear unfazed by such an unusual summons.
 He worked hard to keep his doings far from the Powers notice for just this reason.

 His beady eyes turned to the vengeance demon trembling at his side and knew he should have let this one slide, but some imp told him an over-the-hill actress whose husband left her for her personnel assistant would know a thing or two about vengeance.
 He should've kept to his own rules, staying far away from Hollywood when looking for good help.

 He bowed his head toward the higher beings, and asked, "How may I be of assistance, your graces?"